-Internal audit function is outsourced to M/s Ernst & Young Advisory Services (Pvt) Limited.
+Internal audit function is outsourced to M/s Ernst & Young Consulting Services (Pvt) Limited.
 Audit Committee meets the internal auditors on a quarterly basis and reviews their findings in order to identify the effectiveness of the internal controls and risks attached to different areas of operation.
-Follow-up reports on the previous observations are also reviewed by the Committee and the Internal auditor's reports are made available to the external auditors as well.
-The key risks associated with the business is given in the Risk Management Report in pages 36 to 41.
+Follow-up reports on the previous observations are also reviewed by the Committee and the internal auditor's reports are made available to the external auditors as well.
+The key risks associated with the business is given in the Risk Management Report in pages 38 to 41 of this annual report.